-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Springfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Springfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Springfield are a mix of both white- and blue-collar jobs.
 Overall, Springfield is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Springfield who work in office and administrative support (16.26%), sales jobs (11.69%), and food service (9.79%).

 The overall education level of Springfield is somewhat higher than in the average US city of 21.84%: 27.20% of adults 25 and older in the city have at least a bachelor's degree.